gdunkle/ec2-existing-vpc-dynamodb-configuration/README.md

   - instance_name - Unique key which serves as the name of the instance
   - instance_type_class - Class of the instace based on [ec2.InstanceClass](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.InstanceClass.html)
   - instance_type_size - Size of the instance based on [ec2.InstanceSize](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ec2.InstanceSize.html)
+  - key_name - the name of an existing ec2 keypair to associated with this instance
   - machine_image_is_windows - Whether the instance is windows otherwise linux
   - machine_image_name - can be 'LATEST' or specific ami using the format 'region:ami-id' for example 'us-east-2:ami-096b151a05b7e8b5c'
   - user_data - String set of commands